AshritaSahoo/SIT-CUBESAT-AS/README.md

    CubeSats began as a collaborative effort in 1999 between Jordi Puig-Suari, a professor at California Polytechnic State University (Cal Poly), and Bob Twiggs, a professor at Stanford University’s Space Systems Development Laboratory (SSDL).
 The original intent of the project was to provide affordable access to space for the university science community, and it has successfully done so.
+Standardized size allows for modular mass production and low cost as it has low launch cost.

-- Cubesat making procedure
+- Cubesat making procedure according to [NASA CubeSat-101 CSLI](https://www.bing.com/ck/a?!&&p=4d30e5cf239c36d9JmltdHM9MTcyMDU2OTYwMCZpZ3VpZD0yMTM2NjU1Yy00NTJhLTZkNWItMWNlOS03MWM4NDRmZjZjYjEmaW5zaWQ9NTIxMg&ptn=3&ver=2&hsh=3&fclid=2136655c-452a-6d5b-1ce9-71c844ff6cb1&psq=nasa+cubesat+pdf&u=a1aHR0cHM6Ly93d3cubmFzYS5nb3Yvd3AtY29udGVudC91cGxvYWRzLzIwMTcvMDMvbmFzYV9jc2xpX2N1YmVzYXRfMTAxXzUwOC5wZGY&ntb=1)

    1. Concept Development